Warning: I am challenging your assumptions. These concepts may haunt you the rest of your life.

 “People are entitled to joy in work.”

-The nasty truth; employees cannot even speak honestly with their employers about the topic…
+Employees cannot even speak honestly with their employers about it: For example

 There is a battle for control over management in the western world.
 The Two opposing world-views: